Bo and Me

 “I wouldn’t say that.
 There’s been a lot of great players before me.
 Coach Chizik says this program was made great before I was here, even before I was born.

-“Did you feel, like, a transference of energy or something when Bo shook your hand”
+“Did you feel, like, a transference of energy or something when Bo shook your hand?”

 I was only half joking.

 I tell Cam Newton thanks for everything.
 I tell him War Eagle.
 I tell him he’s great.
-I really wish I had Sadie with me.
-And a camera.

 I shake his hand.